yifeij7/Yifei_CV_Website/content/authors/admin/_index.md

 ---

 ## About Me
-Yifei Jin is a Ph.D. candidate in Electrical and Computer Engineering at the University of Illinois at Urbana-Champaign, advised by Dr. Viktor Gruev.
-His research focuses on the design and development of multispectral imaging systems and machine-learningfor image-guided cancer surgeries.
-Prior to joining Dr. Gruev’s lab, he worked as a hardware engineer at Teradyne in North Reading, Massachusetts, specializing in circuit verification for automated test equipment.
-In the summer of 2025, he will join Apple’s Display Hardware team as an Electrical Engineering Intern.
-Yifei is proficient in camera systems, hardware engineering, optics, and machine learning/computer vision, and is currently seeking a full-time engineering position starting in Spring 2026.
+Ph.D. candidate in Electrical & Computer Engineering at UIUC (graduating Dec 2025), specializing in camera systems, display hardware, optics, and ML/CV algorithms.
+I bring industry experience from Apple (OLED display algorithms) and Teradyne (circuit design and verification), alongside leading academic research in multispectral imaging for surgery and pathology.
+Passionate about bridging hardware and algorithms to drive real-world innovation in next-generation imaging and display technologies.